Use By Date 🏷️ – Do Use By Dates Increase Food Waste?

 Second, manufacturers tend to waste food by not making optimal use of trimmings and rejects.

 Another reason is poor packaging.
 Manufacturers of food fail to produce food with optimal shelf life because of poor packaging.
-With the proper packaging, use by dates can be extended.
+With proper packaging, use by dates can be extended.
 Read our blog about sustainable packaging and its benefits here.